StarGate01/paraview-dev/README.md

 ```

 The compiled AppImage will be in `$(pwd)/release`, and include all dependencies like QT, HDF5 and Python.

+# Download

+A precompiled AppImage can be found here: https://syncandshare.lrz.de/getlink/fiJDmXw6f2aVLhsXUj3mbia4/paraview-5.8.0-xdmf3-highorder-release-x86_64.AppImage

+It will be updated when ever it is deemed necessary, and this URL will change.

+## Demo files

+XMF files for demonstration can be found in the `test` directory of this repository.

 # Sources / Thanks to